GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 ### Reproducibility

 I tried to provide concise instructions on how I developed and deployed this project.
-If you're encountering any trouble while reproducing this project, feel free to ping me and tell me about it:
+If you're encountering any trouble while reproducing this project, feel free to ping me and tell me about it.

 #### Creating GCS Bucket: